 Prices in Thailand are much lower than the dollar average.
 In tourist resorts, however, it is a bit exaggerated.
 The advantage is that you can bargain in almost every store.
 But beware of the double price standards.
 It can be found quite often in Thailand.
 This is a price for Thai people and a price (always higher) for tourists.

-In conversion, one baht is based on approximately 0.032 USD.
+In conversion, one baht is based on approximately USD 0.032.

 Vaccination in Thailand

 Thailand is one of the most popular tourist countries.
-There is a large accumulation of people here and hygiene habits are not the same as in Europe.
+There is a large accumulation of people here and hygiene habits are not the same as in other countries.
 As prevention, several vaccinations are recommended, but none is mandatory, so it is always at the discretion of each of us.

 Jaundice A + B, typhoid fever and tetanus are recommended as basic vaccinations.
-Vaccination against typhoid fever is for about 3 years and its price is from 34.6 to 51.9 USD.
+Vaccination against typhoid fever is for about 3 years and its price is from USD 34.6 to 51.9.
 Every tourist should have been vaccinated against tetanus.
 Its protection lasts from approximately 10 to 15 years.
 Then revaccination is needed.